shuba3862/search-ads-analysis-extension/readme.md

 I did evaluate few open source solutions for adding automated tests for browser extensions but I could not find a robust open source solution.
 Here are my evaluation details

-- [sinon-chrome](https://github.com/acvetkov/sinon-chrome) is good but is built for `chrome` and does not have out of the box solution for `browser/webExtension` APIs.
-TODO: Continue to investigate and update this repo.
+- [sinon-chrome](https://github.com/acvetkov/sinon-chrome) is good but is built for `chrome` and does not seem have out of the box solution for `browser/webExtension` APIs.
+- #TODO: Update repo with automated tests using sinon-chrome